vmoroz/node/doc/api/embedding.md

 > Stability: 1 - Experimental

-Flags used to initialize a Node.js platform.
+Flags are used to initialize a Node.js platform instance.

 ```c
 typedef enum {